microprediction/microprediction/docs/README.md

 ### A few things to be aware of:

+ - There is a daily cash prize for prediction of $125 USD.
  - Interaction with the microprediction system is free and open to anyone, and merely requires a WRITE_KEY.
 Create yours by openning [New_Key](https://github.com/microprediction/microprediction/blob/master/notebook_examples/New_Key.ipynb) in colab and letting it run for a few hours.
 Then paste your write key into the [www.microprediction.org](https://www.microprediction.org) dashboard.
  - You probably want to join the [slack](https://microprediction.github.io/slack.html).
  - In the slack, I post a Google Meet invite for office hours: Fridays at noon eastern.
 Sometimes Tuesday nights too.